sts10/linux-config/readme.markdown

 You can [download IBM Plex here](https://github.com/IBM/plex).

+## Images/Video

+For editing RAW photos, try Darktable.
+Here are some [free film emulators](https://github.com/t3mujin/t3mujinpack).
+There's also GIMP and Kdenlive (for video)!

 ## General tips:

 ### How to Mount an external harddrive that's formatted as exFAT